 You also might want zonal control if you’re worried about a specific family member, such as a child with asthma.
 The control system will allow you to monitor and adjust the conditions in their personal space, reducing the potential for irritation.

-C & C Heating & Air Conditioning has served Greater Metro Detroit for decades.
+C & C Heating and Air Conditioning has served Greater Metro Detroit for decades.
 In addition to managing indoor air quality issues that can affect asthma, our qualified technicians handle many heating, cooling, and ducting needs.
 Our team has the training required to work on systems from big names in the business like Lennox, Carrier and Trane.
 We deal with installations, repairs ,and maintenance, too.

 Specials are available, and qualified customers should ask about financing.
-Contact C & C Heating & Air Conditioning now if you’re concerned about HVAC performance or indoor air quality in a home in Greater Metro Detroit.
+Contact C & C Heating and Air Conditioning now if you’re concerned about HVAC performance or indoor air quality in a home in Greater Metro Detroit.

 company icon